openearth/sphinxcontrib-partable/README.md

 Parameter tables can be referenced using individual parameters with the *par* role:

     The user can limit the maximum bed level change due to avalanching using the keyword :par:`dzmax`.
+Avalanching occurs if the bedslope exceeds the critical slope defined by keyword :par:`dryslp`.